 What is the internship requirement?

-The internship is the capstone course of the Bachelor of Science in Tourism, Recreation and Event Planning or Sport Management.
+The internship is the capstone course of the Bachelor of Science in Sport Management.
 The internship provides the student with the opportunity to pursue professional experience in his/her option area.
-It is a 12 credit hour experiential learning opportunity completed over the course of 13 weeks during the Fall, Spring or Summer semester.
+It is a 12 credit hour experiential learning opportunity completed over the course of 12 weeks during the Fall, Spring or Summer semester.
 During the internship, the student is provided the opportunity to apply knowledge to practice.
 The internship is based on the philosophy that course work and theory, when supplemented with a variety of observations and hands-on work experiences, will provide the student with the opportunity to enhance his/her professional development as well as increase the student’s understanding and appreciation of the profession.

 Internship Course Information

-- Course Number and Title: LEI4940 Internship in Leisure (for the Tourism, Event and Recreation Management students) & SPM 4941C Internship in Sport Management (for Sport Management students)
+- Course Number and Title: SPM 4941C Internship in Sport Management

 - Credit Hours: 12 credit hours

 - Time Commitment: 40 hours/week for 12 Weeks (480 hours total)